HamzaG737/NLP-course-Labs/TP2/src/Readme.txt

   After running tester.py, we get an accuracy of 85.32% on the DEV dataset, which is much better than the other methods that we tried.

-  Execution takes around 500 seconds with a P100 Nvidia GPU.
+  Execution takes around 500 seconds with a P100 Nvidia GPU and around 1650 seconds with a K80 Tesla GPU